 If the 2022 Skoda Karoq model uses a hybrid engine, it will likely use the same 1.5-liter EVO e-TEC mild-hybrid that the Octavia does.
 The electrified turbocharged four-cylinder gasoline mill produces 110 kW (147 hp) and 250 Nm (184 lb.-ft.).
 A 7-speed DSG dual-clutch transmission could be standard along with this engine.
 A 48-volt belt-driven starter motor and a 48-volt Lithium-ion battery would enable brake energy recuperation, electric boost, and coasting.
 Quieter and smoother engine starts and fewer vibrations would be two more benefits of the mild-hybrid system.

 Thanks to the technology available with the VW Group, the Skoda Karoq can get an iV plug-in hybrid variant as well, with a system power of 180 kW (241 hp) and a pure electric range of around 50 km (31 miles).
 The 2022 Skoda Karoq iV PHEV, if launched, would combine a 1.4-liter TSI engine with an electric motor, which would get its energy from a 13 kWh lithium-ion battery pack and power the front wheels only.

 Czech car manufacturer systematically continues its 2021 model campaign..New models: Fabia, Enyaq iV Coupé, facelifts of KODIAQ and KAROQ, Octavia Pro in China, Kushaq in India.Skoda Auto announcing its new model plan for 2021 on March 24

-Skoda will likely unveil the new Karoq in the third quarter and put it on sale soon a few weeks later.
+Skoda will likely unveil the new Karoq by October and put it on sale soon a few weeks later.

 2022 Skoda Karoq FAQs